staceybellerose/dotfiles/README.md

 #### Fonts not licensed under the SIL OFL

+* Abelard, AuntJudy, Barbara Plump, Barbara Svelte, Carolingia, Cry Uncial, and Laramie are freely distributable Freeware.
+* Black Chancery is released into the public domain.
 * Charter is licensed under the Bitstream Charter permissive license.
 * Essays 1743 is licensed under the GNU Lesser General Public License (LGPL), Version 2.1.
 * ET Book and Sorts Mill Kis are licensed under the MIT License.